 - Ensure that data drives everything you do (find out more about data driven innovation in this blog post)

-- Tap into the latest technologies to drive your innovation
+- Tap into the latest technologies (such as idea management software) to drive your innovation

-- Involve a wide range of stakeholders to not only tackle the needs of customers, but society more broadly
+- Involve a wide range of stakeholders to not only tackle the needs of customers, but society as a whole.

-- Embrace agile innovation methods as it leads to an increased productivity and greater innovation output
+- Embrace agile innovation methods as it leads to increased productivity and greater innovation output